RUC-NLPIR/RUC-NLPIR.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-If you want to join our lab or have any other inquiries, please contact dou AT ruc.edu.cn.
+If you want to join our lab or have any other inquiries, please contact dou AT ruc.edu.cn. {:.center}

 {% include section.html %}